shivankacker/Sprint/README.md

 ### **Native Loading**

-Currently, Sprint loads an external spml file through ajax, parses it, and prints it in html form into an element on the webpage.
+Currently, Sprint loads an external spr file through ajax, parses it, and prints it in html form into an element on the webpage.
 This is possible to counter, by parsing and displaying it as html through server side javascript.

 ### **No Embeds**